 Circuit Diagram of Interfacing Arduino with Servo Motors and Potentiometer

-The below circuit diagram shows how a servo motor can be controlled using a potentiometer.
+The below circuit diagram shows how a arduino servo motor control can be done using a potentiometer.

 Here’s a pinout of the potentiometer for reference